Chapter 3 - Healthcare Infection Incidents, Outbreaks and Data Exceedance

 - Identify any change(s) in the system: staffing, procedures/processing, equipment, suppliers.
 A step-by-step review of procedure(s).
-A generic outbreak checklist is available in the resources section of the NIPCM website.
+A generic outbreak checklist is available.

 - Identify and count all cases and/or persons exposed: This includes the total number of confirmed/probable/possible exposed cases.
-A data collection tool is available in the resources section of the NIPCM website.
+An incident/outbreak data collection tool is available.

 - The IMT should receive and discuss all information gathered and epidemiological outputs e.g. an epidemiological (epi) curve, a timeline and a ward map to: